F-Bafti/F-Bafti.github.io/_posts/2025-11-11-Building-a-Recipe-Recommender-System-with-VAE.md

 ### Introduction

-The reviews dataset contains **1,401,982 reviews** from **271,907 users**, providing details like author, rating, review text, and more.
+The reviews dataset contains **522,517 recipes** from **271,907 users**, providing details like author, recipe instructions, nutrition facts and more.

 ### Workflow Overview